feldian15/GrinDorms/ManualTestingProtocol/LoginManualTesting.md

 # Auth Testing Protocol
-(functionality implemented in the GrinDormsDev branch)
+(functionality implemented in the GrinDormsDev branch) This functionality works on some computers but not others.
+We are currently working to resolve this issue.

 ### Create a superuser for yourself to have access to the admin page to clean up users made during testing